zahid/website/_drafts/writing-invent.md

 Here's a list of things that needed improvement:
 * angry-hobo cloned a scaffold vs generated a scaffold
 * angry-hobo left .git artifacts after cloning which required to be cleaned
-* angry-hobo included the Chef cookbooks in the repo, which I later oped against
+* angry-hobo included the Chef cookbooks in the repo, which I later opted against

 I later began developing [invent](http://www.github.com/zahid/invent), which is now a tool to help build the simple setup that I wanted.
 There are a million other tools out there, but this was a stab at building my own.
 I wanted a tool that was simple enough for people to just specify what they needed without really knowing Chef.
 I built invent as a command line npm tool.
 Invent's purpose was to provide a simple base project setup with Vagrant.
 I predominantly used Nodejs and MongoDB, so my setup installed those on the virtual machine.